-- a A consistent, coherent and evidence-informed strategic approach to the collection, storage and management of data is employed across the provider.
-The provider makes explicit the type and level of data utilised (such as departmental, programme, module level) and the policies and processes that underpin its use in the maintenance of academic standards and the assurance and enhancement of quality. - Staff and students are aware of the types of data gathered and how it is stored and used in the management of quality and standards. - When designing and operating monitoring and evaluation arrangements, staff and students adhere to ethical and data protection requirements relating to gathering and submitting data for national data sets, regulatory purposes, and internal monitoring and evaluation. - d Staff who are required to collect, manipulate and analyse data for reporting, quality assurance and enhancement purposes receive training that

-- enables them to undertake these activities effectively, ethically and securely.
-Policies cover any third-party use of data, including applications utilising Generative Artificial Intelligence. - e Providers in partnership arrangements (including the student representative body, where applicable) ensure data sharing agreements and reporting requirements are clearly stated, understood and reviewed periodically. - f Data is collected and analysed in ways that enable providers to understand and respond to the needs of their student populations, promoting equality, diversity and inclusion, and environmental sustainability.

-Sector-Agreed Principle 5: Monitoring, evaluating and enhancing provision
+of enhancing practices and processes relating to teaching, learning and the wider student experience. b Staff and students are aware of the types of data gathered and how it is stored and used in the management of quality and standards. c When designing and operating monitoring and evaluation arrangements, staff and students adhere to ethical and data protection requirements relating to gathering and submitting data for national data sets, regulatory purposes, and internal monitoring and evaluation. d Staff who are required to collect, manipulate and analyse data for reporting, quality assurance and enhancement purposes receive training that enables them to undertake these activities effectively, ethically and securely.
+Policies cover any third-party use of data, including applications utilising Generative Artificial Intelligence. e Providers in partnership arrangements (including the student representative body, where applicable) ensure data sharing agreements and reporting requirements are clearly stated, understood and reviewed periodically. f Data is collected and analysed in ways that enable providers to understand and respond to the needs of their student populations, promoting equality, diversity and inclusion, and environmental sustainability.
+Sector-Agreed Principle 5: Monitoring, evaluating and enhancing provision.
 Providers regularly monitor and review their provision to secure academic standards and enhance quality.
 Deliberate steps are taken to engage and involve students, staff and external expertise in monitoring and evaluation activity.
-The outcomes and impact of these activities are considered at provider level to drive reflection and enhancement across the provider.

-- a Providers agree strategic principles for monitoring and evaluation to ensure processes are applied systematically, operated consistently and appropriate to their operational context. - b The methods for monitoring and evaluation activity are documented to clarify their aims, objectives, intended actions and targets.
-They are explicit about how they will be conducted, the nature of evidence (data) to be considered and the form of reporting, along with key indicators of success. - c Staff and students are engaged in monitoring and evaluation activities and receive appropriate training and support to undertake them. - d The actions and outcomes from monitoring and evaluation activities are communicated in an accessible manner to staff, students, the governing body and, where required, external stakeholders. - e Improvements and enhancements that have been implemented as a result of monitoring and evaluation are, in turn, monitored and evaluated to ensure their impact is positive and remains fit for purpose. - f Monitoring and evaluation activity facilitates providers' insights and promotion of equality, diversity and inclusion, and education for sustainable development. - g Programmes and modules are monitored and reviewed regularly by internal and external peers, employers and students, in line with the provider's strategic approach to quality and standards.
+The outcomes and impact of these activities are considered at provider level to drive reflection and enhancement across the provider. a Providers agree strategic principles for monitoring and evaluation to ensure processes are applied systematically, operated consistently and appropriate to their operational context. b The methods for monitoring and evaluation activity are documented to clarify their aims, objectives, intended actions and targets.
+They are explicit about how they will be conducted, the nature of evidence (data) to be considered and the form of reporting, along with key indicators of success. c Staff and students are engaged in monitoring and evaluation activities and receive appropriate training and support to undertake them. d The actions and outcomes from monitoring and evaluation activities are communicated in an accessible manner to staff, students, the governing body and, where required, external stakeholders.

+е Improvements and enhancements that have been implemented as a result of monitoring and evaluation are, in turn, monitored and evaluated to ensure their impact is positive and remains fit for purpose. f Monitoring and evaluation activity facilitates providers' insights and promotion of equality, diversity and inclusion, and education for sustainable development. g Programmes and modules are monitored and reviewed regularly by internal and external peers, employers and students, in line with the provider's strategic approach to quality and standards.
 Outcomes from processes required from funding, accrediting, professional and approval bodies feed into monitoring and review.